Meet the Book’s Main Characters

 Modern diplomacy is not all glamour.
 In Thailand from 2010 to 2012, Sen wore flip-flops much more often than suits, because she was “in refugee camps most of the time,” she says.
 During that tour — her second in the Foreign Service — she worked to secure protection for refugees from across East Asia, and to resettle some of them in the United States.
 “We were in a situation where no one was willing to speak for these people but us,” she says.
 “We don’t get out and tell the story very much.
 We do humanitarian work, but we don’t benefit from it necessarily.”
 On the personal front, “many of us join the service as double-income families, but then all of a sudden we drop to a single income,” she adds.
 “In most cases, we have partners who are just as educated and motivated, and we are asking them to sit out on their career for lengthy periods of time.
 That’s the aspect of the Foreign Service life that’s very difficult.”

 In July 2003, armed Filipino military officers took over an apartment tower in Manila, in a peculiar attempt to overthrow the government of President Gloria Macapagal Arroyo.
 Ricciardone, who was the U.S. ambassador to the Philippines at the time, was alarmed by reports that Arroyo was considering a military response, which most likely would have resulted in civilian casualties.
 “I had to tell her she shouldn’t send tanks in and blow up the building,” Ricciardone recalls.
 “She didn’t do it.
 She waited it out.”
-Ricciardone, who was the top U.S. diplomat in Egypt from 2005 to 2008 and is now ambassador to Turkey, says Foreign Service officers should have “a broad understanding of government, politics, economics and science” in the U.S. and other countries.
+Ricciardone, who was later ambassador to Egypt and Turkey before retiring in 2014, says Foreign Service officers should have “a broad understanding of government, politics, economics and science” in the U.S. and other countries.
 “We need to be entrepreneurial, figure things out and find opportunities that lie beyond the daily threats and distractions,” he says.

 Life in the Foreign Service offers a wide variety of experiences, and Hazzard has made the best of it.
 She joined the service as a secretary in 1973 at age 24.
 After all these years, she has chosen to remain what the State Department now calls an office-management specialist, rather than become a Foreign Service officer.
 She has served in nearly 80 countries — both on permanent and temporary assignments — and visited more than 100 countries.
 The photo with the snake was taken in the African country of Benin.
 Hazzard has witnessed the glamour associated with the world of diplomacy — her office at the embassy in Rome, a former royal palace where she worked in the late 1990s, used to be the Italian queen’s drawing room, says Hazzard, who met Pope John Paul II during that tour.
 But she has also lived in places where the water and electricity went out for hours every day.
 “Places like this make me more compassionate,” she says.